SAP-samples/btp-showcase-actuals-cap/README.md

 #### Prepare your project to access DWC

-Since we need to access the DWC database and the SCP user-provided service for cross container access, we add them to the resources section of the mta.yaml file.
+Since we need to access the DWC database and the BTP user-provided service for cross container access, we add them to the resources section of the mta.yaml file.

 Modify the mta.yaml file to add the database id of the DWC as a dependent resource for your HDI container.
-And also add the SCP user-defined service as an existing service:
+And also add the BTP user-defined service as an existing service:

 ![](/images/BAS_mta_yaml_DWCDependency.png)